NoroffFEU/development-platforms/src/content/docs/baas/aws-amplify/aws-amplify-case-study.md

 tags: aws-amplify, case-study, baas, backend-as-a-service, cloud, aws, amazon-web-services, development-platforms
 ---

-## Context: Why did I choose to do a case study on AWS Amplify?
+## Why did I choose to do a case study on AWS Amplify?
 **Feel free to skip reading this part if only interested in the product specs.**

 For learning purposes I wanted to take on a summer project in the summer of 2024.